H-Gomez/crypto-commits-runner/gist/README.md

 An updated list of cryptocurrency projects and their associated Github repositories and developer statistics.

 > Last Updated: 2019-2-11 12:17:34
+> Projects:

-The `allProjects.json` file contains a list of projects in the following structure:
+The `allProjects.json` file contains a compressed list of crypto projects.
+Once expanded it will be in the following structure:

 ```
 {